kpraneet/Planet-Kaggle-Challange/README.md

 # Planet-Kaggle-Competition

-Use satellite data to track the human footprint in the Amazon rainforest High Level Requirements: Python, OpenCV, Tensorflow
+Use satellite data to track the human footprint in the Amazon rainforest.

+High Level Requirements: Python, OpenCV, Tensorflow